 The FSA ID serves as an identifier to allow students access to their personal information and various U.S. Department of Education systems.
 The FSA ID serves as an electronic signature.
 It should not be shared with anyone!

 Students and parents must each request their own FSA ID before completing the FAFSA so that both may electronically sign the application.

-New applicants and parents will need to provide their name, social security number, date of birth, mailing address, email address and challenge questions.
 You may use your FSA ID immediately to complete, sign and submit a new FAFSA.
-FSA ID’s are considered to be conditional until your information is verified with the Social Security Administration (SSA).
+FSA IDs are considered to be conditional until your information is verified with the Social Security Administration (SSA).
 Once verification with SSA is completed (1-3 days), you will be able to use your FSA ID to access your personal information on Federal Student Aid Websites.

 What else can I use my FSA ID for?

 If the SSA confirms your information, the FSA ID is then valid for all its uses, which include:

 - Access to your online Student Aid Report